 The terminology and technical terms used in this brochure are based on the applicable laws.
-The term "financial instrument" used in this brochure is an umbrella term for all securities, book-entry securities, and derivatives, including those not standardised or traded on an exchange or regulated market.
-An exhaustive list of the financial products covered is contained in the Liechtenstein Banking Act and reproduced in APPENDIX 2.
-The term "securities", also used in this brochure, includes all fungible securities that are negotiable on the capital market.
+The term "financial instrument" used in this brochure is an umbrella term for all securities, book-entry securities, and derivatives, including those not standardized or traded on an exchange or regulated market.
+An exhaustive list of the financial products covered is contained in Appendix 1 of the Liechtenstein Investment Services Act.
+For ease of reference, a copy of this list is included in APPENDIX 2 of this document.
+The term "securities", also used in this brochure, refers to all fungible securities that can be traded on the capital market.

-Please read this brochure carefully, and ask your bank if you have any questions.
+Please read this brochure carefully and ask your bank if you have any questions.